VizualAbstract/star-rail-api/README.md

 Retrievers are functions that offer a means to perform a retrieval operation.
 They will reply with the requested information, but the output format could vary based on the specific retriever used, such as a dictionary, an object, a list, or an error message.

-Although every client will support standard `get` and `list` retriever functionalities, certain clients like the `CharactersClient` may have additional specialized methods for accessing data by ID or Name.
+Although every builder will support standard `get` and `list` retriever functionalities, certain builders like the `CharacterQuery` may have additional specialized methods for accessing data by ID or Name.

 **get()**